HasanYahya101/CalcWhiz-Vite/README.md

 ## Introduction

-This is a basic Calculator that allows for 4 basic operations (Addition, Subtraction, Multiplication and Division).
-It is made using Tailwind CSS and React.
+This is a basic Calculator that allows for various operations.
+It has a basic mode, along with a scientific mode.
+It also allows for graphing of equations.

 ## UI Library